-When viewed its relation to its mid-nineteenth century context, its role as a general store and McNeely's prominence, the subject property has significant historical value within the context of Omemee's commercial development from the mid-nineteenth century.
-Operating as a general store throughout the second half of the nineteenth century, the store reflected Omemee's growing economy and evolving downtown commercial area in the 1860s and its growth as a commercial centre for the surrounding rural area.
-In particular, its operation as McNeely's General Store was well known in the local community and outlines its importance as part of Omemee's historic commercial area.
+When viewed its relation to its mid-nineteenth century context and role as a general store, the subject property has significant historical value within the context of Omemee's commercial development from the mid-nineteenth century.
+Operating as a general store from the time of its construction until the second half of the twentieth century, the store reflected Omemee's growing economy and evolving downtown commercial area in the 1860s and its growth as a commercial centre for the surrounding rural area.
+In particular, its operation as McPherson's General Store was well known in the local community and outlines its importance as part of Omemee's historic commercial area.